sarzz2/fastapi-asyncpg-template/README.md

 This is a production-ready template for building very efficient asynchronous web services with FastAPI.
 It includes a robust setup for database management with read-write splitting, background task processing with Celery, and a comprehensive suite of tools for code quality.

+This project also includes a performance profiler using `pyinstrument` to help you identify and optimize performance bottlenecks.
+To see the profiler in action, add the `profile=true` query parameter to any request.
+For example: `http://localhost:8000/health?profile=true`.

 ## Features

 -   **Asynchronous Core**: Built with FastAPI and `asyncpg` for high-performance, non-blocking I/O.